 Getting vaccinated is the most important tool supporting our restart.

 What are the Four Steps?

-Moving through the four steps depends on achieving target rates of vaccination, and stable or declining rates of COVID-19 cases and hospitalizations.
+Moving through the four steps depends on achieving target rates of vaccination, and declining rates of COVID-19 cases and hospitalizations.

-The Province-wide mask mandate, business safety protocols, and physical distancing measures will remain in place at least until early July.
-No matter which step we are in, we should all still follow health and safety protocols to prevent the spread of COVID-19, including practising physical distancing, good hygiene, and other little things that make a big difference.
+The Province-wide mask regulations, business safety protocols, and physical distancing measures will remain in place at least until early July.
+No matter which step we are in, we should all still follow health and safety protocols to prevent the spread of COVID-19, including practicing physical distancing and good hygiene.

-Key points within each step relating to small businesses are outlined below.
-Read the complete details at www.gov.bc.ca/restartbc.
+Key points relating to small businesses in Steps 3 and 4 are outlined below.
+To read the complete details, including complete Steps 1 and 2, visit www.gov.bc.ca/restartbc.

 - Step 1: Starting May 25th, 2021

 - Step 2: Earliest start date June 15th, 2021

 - Step 3: Earliest start date July 1st, 2021 - CURRENT STEP

 - Step 4: Earliest start date September 7th, 2021